Disaster Preparedness: Emergency Bags in Japan

 It's also a good idea to keep some masks on hand in case of an emergency.
 If you have hay fever, you may require a mask to protect yourself from getting sick from others or to help you endure seasons when there is a lot of pollen in the air.

-It is strongly advised that you make photocopies of all of your crucial documents (passport, gaijin card, my number, insurance documents, proof of residence.. ect.).
+It is strongly advised that you make photocopies of all of your crucial documents (passport, residence card, my number, insurance documents, proof of residence.. ect.).
 These documents should be kept in a ziplock bag or suitable water-resistant container.

 If you are traveling with children, bring some toys and books to keep them occupied and quiet during a difficult situation.